(CNN) — Some travelers never stray from giant hotel chains, preferring familiarity and the reassuring presence of a pants press.

 These are hotels that exude so much style, their customers won't care where the pants press is.

-Here are some of the best celebrating their first summer:
+Here are some of the best celebrating their first summer in 2014:

 Chiltern Firehouse (London)